Trade School vs College – How to Decide?

 With many jobs in the U.S. being outsourced overseas, those who work in a trade often have a greater level of job security than college graduates from a traditional degree program.
 Domestic employers are often looking for applicants who have real-world experience and high-precision skills in the field, rather than just academic credentials.

 According to the BLS, there is a positive job outlook in nearly all skilled trades.
-For example, Diagnostic Sonographers and Plumbers are expected to see a 14% growth in employment between the years 2018 and 2028, while those working in HVAC and Web Development will see a 13% growth.
+For example, Diagnostic Sonographers and Plumbers are expected to see a 17% and 4% growth (respectively) from 2019 to 2029, while those working in HVAC and Web Development will see a 4% and 8% growth, repsectively.
 These jobs are in high demand, adding thousands of new jobs each year.

 Is trade school a dead-end?